Electrobolt/Forumers-Documentation/docs/welcome/get-started.md

 If this header is missing, the request fails with a 401 Unauthorized error and the message "Invalid or missing API Key".

 #### Mandatory Parameter: userid
-The request must include a non-empty Userid parameter in the URL (e.g., ?userid=123).
+The request must include a non-empty userid parameter in the URL (e.g., ?userid=123).
 If the parameter is missing or empty, the request fails with a 400 Bad Request error and the message "Missing or empty ID parameter".

 ##### Example: